Boat motor, beaver skull, old well casing found at Cheney Lake due to low levels

 CHENEY, Kan.
 (KSNW) — Cheney Lake, Wichita’s main water supply, is six feet lower than normal right now.

-This recent rain isn’t changing much, but some are taking advantage of the lower lake levels.
+This recent rain hasn’t changed the lake, and some are taking advantage of the lower lake levels.

 The only accessible boat ramp is on the East side of Cheney Lake, though that isn’t stopping people from exploring parts of the lake once flowing with water.